 Many runners are subconsciously nervous about falling off the back of the treadmill.
 Therefore, they run close to the front of the belt.
-While this seems "safer", it will actually cause one to alter their form by shortening their stride.
+While this may seem safer, it will cause the runner to shorten their stride.
 Such alterations in running form could lead to injury or make running on the treadmill unnecessarily difficult.
 Aim to let yourself run in the middle of the treadmill, which may feel like the back.
-In addition, when logging miles on the treadmill, set the incline to 0.5% to 1.0% to account for the air resistance that you would encounter running outside (set the incline even higher if you want to account for those wintery gusts 😉)
+In addition, when logging miles on the treadmill, you may want to consider setting the incline to 0.5% to account for the air resistance that you would encounter running outside.

 My GPS watch and the treadmill display do not match.
 Which should I trust?

 Unfortunately, GPS watches, even on their indoor mode, aren't very accurate on the treadmill.
-I always go by both the pace and distance on the treadmill display and ditch the watch.
+I always go by the treadmill display for both the pace and distance.
 While is possible that a treadmill may not be calibrated correctly, I find the watch is usually less accurate.
-Remember, don't be too much of a perfectionist with pace and distance, especially on a treadmill.
+Remember, don't be too much of a perfectionist with pace when running on the treadmill.
 As long as you feel like you got in the proper effort, then you accomplished the goal of the day.

 An interesting treadmill study

-My friend, Wali ,set me an intriguing treadmill-related article this morning that definitely deserves to be shared.
-According to a study done by @strydrunning (using their foot pod power sensor) , the treadmill's belt speed is not constant.
+According to a study done by @strydrunning (using their foot pod power sensor), the treadmill's belt speed is not constant.
 "When your foot strikes the belt, the motor is loaded in the belt slows temporarily.
 Conversely, when your body is in the air, the motor applies an extra speed to the belt to recover from the previous loading."
 What does this mean for you as a runner?
 If your treadmill is properly calibrated, about 2% of the distance the belt travels during your run is "free distance" that is recorded by the treadmill but does not have any metabolic cost to you.
 The figure above, taken from the Stryd Blog article, displays belt speed over the time of a runner's stride.
 Does this mean running on the treadmill is easier than running outside?
 Possibly, but it depends on how your treadmill is calibrated and whether you run with a normal stride when you are on it.